gobbyo/IoT/docs/tutorial-deploydps.md

+---
+title: Deploy and Configure a Device Provisioning Service (DPS)
+description: [todo]
+author: jbeman@hotmail.com
+---

-# Deploy and Configure a Device Provisioning Service (DPS)
+# Tutorial: Deploy and Configure a Device Provisioning Service (DPS)

+In this tutorial you'll...

 ## Prerequisites